-What does all-inclusive include?
+What does all-inclusive include on an overnight cruise?

 Your Mystic Whaler cruise includes breakfast, lunch, dinner, snacks and nonalcoholic beverages.
 You are welcome to bring alcoholic beverages and soda aboard and to use the passenger ice chest to keep them cool.